What is Discoverability?

 All of this effort comes together to help boost your online presence—both for you the author and for your book.
 Each review, each mention in a fellow author’s blog, each backlink to your ever-growing catalog of online content; it all adds up.

 - Remember this is Self-Publishing – Did you know that most books published by traditional publishers do the bulk of their sales in the first 90 days?
 It’s true.
-And after those 90 days, whether the book did well or not, the publisher will likely be moving on to the next title on their list.
+And after those 90 days, whether the book did well, the publisher will probably move on to the next title on their list.

 But this is self-publishing.
 You are unchained from the rules that govern traditional publishing best practices.
 There are no rules.